jfo/blog/source/drafts/rust.md

 ```

 > I want to pause for a minute here and acknowledge how incredibly frustrating
-> this might be for beginners to the language, especially
+> this might be for beginners to the language, especially if you're new to
+> types in general.
+This type of thing would have crushed my resolve a few
+> years ago!

 We're almost there.
 The type that it's expecting is prepended with an
 ampersand.
 In C, this would denote a pointer address to an array of `chars`